1 Introduction to Financial Derivatives

 1.1 What Are Derivatives?

-• A derivative is a financial contract whose value depends on the performance of an underlying asset.
+• A derivative is a financial contract whose value is derived from the price of an underlying asset.

-• Simplify the process of taking short positions compared to dealing with the underlying directly.
+• Short Selling: Simplify taking short positions compared to shorting the underlying directly.

 1.2 Derivative Markets